-In our Misdemeanor cases we have dealt with total of 7 cases.
-We have issued a total of 5 citations under the woods arson statute.
-In these Misdemeanor cases, some are waiting on a pending court date to decide a verdict.
+In our misdemeanor cases, MFC investigators have dealt with total of eight cases.
 Most of these cases have rendered a favorable decision and ordered the defendant to pay the restitution amount.
-In both felony and misdemeanor cases the total of pending restitution stands at approx. \$11,871.68.
+In both felony and misdemeanor cases the total of pending restitution stands at approximately \$24,200.00.
+We have issued total of eight citations under the woods arson statute and filed three affidavits charging the perpetrators under the woods arson statute.
+In both felony and misdemeanor cases the total of pending restitution stands at approximately \$20,680.38.